N. Richard Nash: Career

 Nash published two books on philosophy, The Athenian Spirit and The Wounds of Sparta.
 Nash wrote his first play, Parting at Imsdorf, in 1940, which won the Maxwell Anderson Verse Drama Award.
 He next penned the Shakespearian-themed comedy The Second Best Bed, produced on Broadway in 1946.
 The highly acclaimed drama led to him writing more shows, including The Young and Fair (1948), See the Jaguar (1952, for which he won the International Drama Award in Cannes and the Prague Award), and The Rainmaker (1954, starring Geraldine Page; revived on Broadway in 1999).
-The Rainmaker, a full-length play, had originally been a Philco Television Playhouse one-act 1953 television production.
+The Rainmaker, a full-length play, had originally been a The Philco Television Playhouse one-act 1953 television production.
 It was translated to over 40 languages and made into a 1956 Hollywood film starring Burt Lancaster and Katharine Hepburn, and a 1982 full-length TV production.
 The play was made into a Broadway musical, 110 in the Shade.
 Here Come the Brides (1968-1970, 52 episodes) was a Screen Gems television series developed by Nash; Nash wrote the series pilot of the same name.